nfarchadi/heatwave_impacts_on_fisheries/README.md

     - *Available data for users:*
         - MHW property and fleet response metrics in `mgmt_area_metrics` folder.
 This contains all the data needed to replicate fleet response analysis.
         - `shapefiles` of each fishing fleets management areas.
-        - VDM and validation metrics for each fishing fleet in the `VDM_and_val` folder.
+        - Boosted Regresssion Trees models (i.e. vessel distribution models; VDM) and validation metrics for each fishing fleet in the `VDM_and_val` folder.

 - `Plots` contains .png files of all the figures in the manuscript.